ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/Definitions of the Quran.md

 ---
-title: 15 - Definitions of the Quran
+title: Definitions of the Quran
 draft: false
 tags:
   - how-islam-works
+index: "16"
 ---
 ## Five part definition of the Quran